TobiLxtr/15-Dollar-MIDI-Controller/README.md

 ## Code / Settings

-In the Arduino *.ino file you can edit the pin connections, MIDI CC controller numbers, quantaty of poteniometers and more.
+In the Arduino *.ino file you can edit the pin connections, MIDI CC controller numbers, quantity of poteniometers and more.

 ## Connections